Undeveloped Buffy the Vampire Slayer spinoffs: Ripper

 Originally in 2001, the show was planned to be aired as a miniseries on the BBC.
 Later mentions suggested a TV movie, however in an interview in December 2005, Head suggested that Ripper would be a "two hour movie, that might become part of a series of [Buffyverse] DVDs".
 However, Whedon was then involved in his new TV series Dollhouse which ended in 2010 and comic book Buffy Season 8.
 Whedon announced plans for a Ripper series as soon as Head left Buffy in 2001 to return to his home in England.
 Over the past eight years, the idea has evolved.

-At Comic Con 2007, Joss Whedon confirmed that talks were almost completed for a 90-minute Ripper special on the BBC, with both Head and the BBC completely on board.
+At the 2007 San Diego Comic-Con, Whedon confirmed that talks were almost completed for a 90-minute Ripper special on the BBC, with both Head and the BBC completely on board.

 The development process was supposedly set to begin in 2008 and Ripper was to be shown in the summer of that year.
-However, in a BBC interview in April 2008, Head stated that 'Creator Joss Whedon is busy with another project, I'm tied up too, so at the moment I'd just say that it's still out there.'
-In this same interview, Head mentioned that Whedon had discussed the project with Doctor Who and Torchwood producer Julie Gardner.
+However, in a BBC interview in April 2008, Head stated that, "Creator Joss Whedon is busy with another project, I'm tied up too, so at the moment I'd just say that it's still out there."
+In this same interview, Head mentioned that Whedon had discussed the project with Doctor Who and Torchwood producer Julie Gardner:

-"Originally, when he pitched it to me, it was a series, and it was Giles as this sad, lonely man in England without a real reason to be," Head said.
-"It was pretty much ghost stories.
-Week by week, some ghost story would somehow affect him.
-Then he said he didn't want to.
-By that time, I think he had been affected by Angel, the need to write a weekly story.
-I think he found at that point the drive was different, so he suggested this one film that we were going to make.
-He told me this story that he had written, and it's absolutely beautiful, and I hope that one day it gets made, whether it's in the guise of Ripper or whether we just tell it as a one-off TV movie.
-It's a lovely, lovely story.
-It's kind of a ghost story.
-It's also about a man investigating his own soul, and it's fascinating, lovely, sad, and it's classic Joss Whedon.
-I hope we get to make it one day.
-From there on in, if it was successful, maybe he could have been convinced to do a series.
-As I say, now he's back in the seat of doing a weekly series with Dollhouse; maybe he can be convinced otherwise.
-Never say never, but at the same time, I think it's on a shelf for a while."